Alonso-del-Arte/chess/doc/Variants.md

 Pawns can't gain abilities in this manner.
 For example, a pawn who captures the opponent's knight doesn't gain the ability to move like a knight.
-However, if that pawn promotes to a queen and *then* captures the opponent's other knight, that pawn promoted to queen can then move like a knight.
+However, if that pawn promotes to a queen and captures the opponent's other knight *after promotion*, that pawn promoted to queen can then move like a knight.

 It should go without saying that abilities can't be combined in a single move.
 Just as a  regular queen must choose to move as a bishop or as a rook in a given